Questions & Answers About JDinteractive

 How do externships work?

-Each JDinteractive student will have the opportunity to complete an externship before graduation.
+Each JDi student will have the opportunity to complete an externship before graduation.
 Externships are designed to prepare students for the practice of law by giving them a hands-on opportunity to build lawyering skills and apply their knowledge in a legal practice setting.
-College of Law staff will work closely with each JDinteractive student to help identify an appropriate externship that students can complete from their current location, should they wish not to relocate.
+College of Law staff will work closely with each JDi student to help identify an appropriate externship that students can complete from their current location, should they wish not to relocate.

 Who are the JDinteractive faculty?